On some waters (like my local lake), I get checked by the local sheriff every single time I go out.

 - Throwable PFD – This could be the ring-type throwable PFD that Gilligan had, or it can be a simple square throwable.
 Mine is a square type that sits between the captain’s chair and the side of the boat, but we’ll probably never use it because everyone wears a PFD on my pontoon.

-Please note that some of this equipment is very important to have on your boat, but generally it is not required on every body of water.
+Please note that some of this equipment is very important to have on your boat, but generally not required on every body of water.
 However, check your local regulations because each area has different needs for different safety tools on your boat.
 Especially if you’re out in larger waters, some boat safety equipment is simply indispensable.

 - Visual Distress Signal